ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - The "Graduate School Data Road Map" exemplifies a guide that helps graduate students identify data management practices relevant to different milestones in their academic careers, pointing them to videos, tutorials, and other resources.
    - Resources like "10 Simple Rules for Creating a Data Management Plan" or materials on creating a Data Management Plan would fall under this category.
    - Information Management, Metadata, Data Repositories, and Data Management Plans are examples of general data topics that guides could address.
    - Links to external guides and resources should be readily available, such as the ESIP Data Management Training Clearinghouse, which helps users find learning resources.
-Other valuable links include resources from DataONE, The Carpentries, CUAHSI, and the Earth Cube FAIR resources.
+Other valuable links include resources from DataONE, The Carpentries, CUAHSI, and the EarthCube FAIR resources.
    - Resource guides for data and sample sharing and links to articles providing an overview of data management are also valuable.

 1. **Software and tools**